dlr-eoc/ukis-frontend-libraries/TUTORIALS.md

 }
 ```
 - For this tutorial we are using some example layers from the [EOC GeoService](https://geoservice.dlr.de/web/).
 - Save and refresh your changes.
 You can now switch between the layers, change the layer order and adjust the opacity of individual layers in the layer control.
-Notice, that there is always the hierachical order overlays > layers > base layers.
-Also, there is only one active base layer possible at a time.
-If you do not need a layer category, you could delete the corresponding code in example-view.component.html.
+Notice, that there is always the hierachical order overlays > layers > baselayers.
+Also, there is only one active baselayer possible at a time.
+If you do not need a layer category, you could hide or delete the corresponding code in example-view.component.html.

 ## Optional adaptions
 We are nearly finished with our basic example application in this tutorial.
 In the last steps we can adjust some details in the application.
-- To change the starting view of the map, paste the following changes in example-view.component.ts:
+- To change the starting view of the map, add the following changes in example-view.component.ts:
 ```
 import { MapStateService, IMapState } from '@dlr-eoc/services-map-state';